jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

   - Files are cached for a TTL (maybe a day).
   - **Great for static content that must be available everywhere.**
 - **S3 Cross Region Replication**
-  - Must be setup for each region you want replication to happen.
+  - Must be setup for each region we want replication to happen.
   - Files are updated in near real-time.
   - Read only.
   - **Great for dynamic content that needs to be available at low-latency in few regions.**